andrewheiss/Talks/2022-03-22_uga-putting-everything-out-there/README.md

-# Putting everything out there as a PhD student
+# Putting everything out there as a researcher

 [Andrew Heiss, PhD](https://www.andrewheiss.com)
 Andrew Young School of Policy Studies